ozoneplatform/ozp-ansible/README.md

     read and execute permissions to `/usr/lib64/python2.6/site-packages/Crypto`.
     Finally, I had to `pip uninstall cryptography`.
 YMMV.

-## General Notes about ozp-ansible
+## General Notes About ozp-ansible
 There are many top-level Ansible playbooks, making it easier to do what you
 want:
 * site - provision a box and deploy all the ozp things